heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-Ȣ. The portal from Euston leads to a twisted, lightless space beneath Ashen House.
+Ȣ. The portal from Euston leads to a vast, twisted, and lightless space beneath Ashen House.
+A voice slither around her in the dark:

 <b>What have you found now begooo....</b>

-Something stirs in the dark, a four-dimensional lamprey bristling with light and luminescent ruin.
+Something huge a four-dimensional lamprey bristling with light and luminescent ruin.

 <b>Child, what should you like to do?</b>